magmatic/BMCodeScanner/README.md

 Run the project for a simple demo, and feel free to reuse `BMCodeScannerView` class in your own projects.

-`BMCodeScannerView` class sets up all necessary video frameworks, decodes strings found in the captured codes and passes them on to a delegate, and handles events such as frame changes and device rotation correctly.
+`BMCodeScannerView` class sets up all necessary video framework objects, decodes strings found in the captured codes and passes them on to a delegate, and handles events such as frame changes and device rotation correctly.